15 Tips to Maintain Healthy, Flexible Joints

 However, a simple walk in your regular routine is enough motion to get your blood circulating and activate your synovial fluid, which lubricates joints to reduce fiction.
 The same could be said for an activity you love like golfing, basketball, tennis, or anything else that keeps you moving.

 These forms of exercise also keep your muscles fit, which helps protect and support your joints.
+Just make sure to always do a quick warm up before starting exercise and stretch your muscles after your workout, never before.

 2. Keep a Healthy Body Weight